 Growing up in church, I learned a lot about the Trinity.
-The idea of Father, Son & Holy Spirit, three in One, never struck me as odd.
+The idea of Father, Son, and Holy Spirit — the three in One — never struck me as odd.
 It simply always existed as truth for me.

 With this upbringing, I learned a lot about God, mostly that he was like a grandmaster in chess and we the pieces on the board of life.
 Jesus became the focus at Easter and Christmas, and the Holy Spirit existed as a passing name in creeds and Scripture recitation.

 Of course, we talked about all three together — Father, Son and Holy Spirit — whenever we talked about the Trinity, but most of our discussions centered around God.
 This is probably why I’ve never doubted God’s existence or who the Bible says he is and what it says he does.

 Partly a gap in teaching.
 Partly me not paying attention.
 Probably partly a spotty memory of my childhood too.
 For whatever reason, the Holy Spirit never hit my spiritual radar much until my late 20s.

 “For we were all baptized by one Spirit so as to form one body — whether Jews or Gentiles, slave or free — and we were all given the one Spirit to drink.”
 (1 Corinthians 12:13)

 “You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, they do not belong to Christ.”
 (Romans 8:9)

 “And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession — to the praise of his glory.”
 (Ephesians 1:13-14)